 As the coronavirus ravages the globe, its aftermaths have brought gender inequalities to the forefront of many conversations.
-Countries in the Middle East and North Africa have been slow to prepare for, adapt to, and mitigate the COVID-19 health crisis and its impacts on governance, economics, security, and social roles.
-Women’s physical well-being, social safety nets, and economic participation have been disproportionately affected, and with widespread shutdowns and capricious social welfare programs, they are exiting the workplace and the classroom, carrying the caregiving burden.
+Countries in the Middle East and North Africa have been slow to prepare for, adapt to, and mitigate the COVID-19 health crisis and its impacts on governance, economics, security, and rights.
+Women’s physical well-being, social safety nets, and economic participation have been disproportionately affected, and with widespread shutdowns and capricious social welfare programs, women are exiting the workplace and the classroom, carrying the caregiving burden.

-With feminist foregrounding, Rita Stephan's collection COVID and Gender in the Middle East gathers an impressive group of local scholars, activists, and policymakers.
-The book examines a range of national and localized responses to gender-specific issues around COVID’s health impact and the economic fallout and resulting social vulnerabilities, including the magnified marginalization of Syrian refugees; the inequitable treatment of migrant workers in Bahrain; and the inadequate implementation of anti-domestic violence legislation in Morocco.
+With feminist foregrounding, Rita Stephan's collection COVID and Gender in the Middle East gathers an impressive group of local scholars, activists, and policy experts.
+The book examines a range of national and localized responses to gender-specific issues around COVID’s health impact and the economic fallout and resulting social vulnerabilities, including the magnified marginalization of Syrian refugees; the inequitable treatment of migrant workers in Bahrain; and the inadequate implementation of gender-based violence legislation in Morocco.
 An essential global resource, this book is the first to provide empirical evidence of COVID’s gendered effects.

 This impressive and beautifully crafted volume breaks new ground in considering women’s agency in the Middle East and North Africa.
 Bringing together original research by international scholars and activists, the book captures the experiences of women in the region and shows their vulnerabilities and responses from a feminist perspective.
 A unique contribution on gender and the pandemic, Gender and COVID in the Middle East offers a wake-up call and a rich analysis of how COVID’s effects and solutions are gendered.~Mounira M. Charrad